Computers & Technology – Beyond the Basics

 My classes are designed to appeal to the more advanced and adventurous user.
 They are definitely not for the beginner, as we will assume a basic knowledge and a certain level of experience.
 The classes will have plenty of opportunity for questions and the emphasis will be on learning how to find answers to the many hurdles that we all find when working (or playing) with computers or modern technology such as smart phones, tablets, smart TVs .
 The topics listed below are not “self-contained”, we will invariably be sidetracked as a result of problems encountered by participants or issues that arise during each session.
 Every session will include some form of Show & Tell or discussion of recent technologies or the introduction of hardware that is out of the ordinary.
 The sequence of topics is a guide only.

 It is important to note that these classes are all based around Windows and Android systems.
-Sorry – no Apple!
+Sorry – Apple is not covered.

 My main aims are: